yerinsmgmt/markdowns/send.md

 # 3. Leadership / Founders / Management

-> **In plain words.** Bosses lose their time to email, meetings and chasing people for updates.
-These turn a long thread into the actual decision, and a pile of numbers into one page.
+> **In plain words.** A founder or a manager spends the day reading long email chains, sitting in meetings, and asking people for updates that arrive late.
+This section turns a forty message thread into the one decision that actually matters, and turns a pile of spreadsheets into a single page they can read over breakfast.

 ## Where time usually disappears